 Nature conservation and people are inseparable:

 WWF works under the knowledge that the environment and people are inextricably linked.
 This approach of ‘nature and people’ rather than ‘nature versus people’ guides all of our conservation work and we believe it is the kind of conservation model needed to achieve inclusive and sustainable development.

 ● Leads four major field programmes across the country to monitor, track and protect flagship species including Great apes; support the creation and management of protected areas and local communities; promote green economy, sustainable forest management and forest certification and encourage capacity development for communities and local organizations.

 ● WWF played a critical role in creating the first-ever Baka-managed community forest in Southeast Cameroon in 2009.

 ● WWF’s Jengi programme, named after the Baka God of forests, encompasses three national parks created through participatory land-use planning and together with the Baka community.

 ● WWF’s efforts to formalize and extend Free Prior Informed Consent for communities were cited by the UN Special Rapporteur as an example of “best practice” by international environmental NGOs in 2016.

 ● WWF does not employ eco-guards.
 WWF provides support to the Government of Cameroon programme to purchase uniforms and training for the eco-guards.

 ● WWF takes any and all allegations of human rights violations extremely seriously.
 Formal procedures are in place to verify any alleged abuses, and teams consistently take all appropriate measures to address allegations brought to their attention, including communicating these to the appropriate authorities.

-● WWF’s work in Cameroon is not under ‘investigation by the OECD’ (or ‘subject to investigation by’).
-WWF is supporting a voluntary, non-legal process led by the Swiss National Contact Point (NCP) for the OECD to help further the rights and recognition of the Baka people in Cameroon.
+● WWF’s work in Cameroon has not been under ‘investigation by the OECD’ (or ‘subject to investigation by’).
+WWF supported a voluntary, non-legal process led by the Swiss National Contact Point (NCP) for the OECD to help further the rights and recognition of the Baka people in Cameroon.